NecaB/Credit_Risk_Analysis/README.md

 EasyEnsemble model was one of the best predictors because the algorithm aggregates all results.
 The Balanced Accuracy score was 0.931, the highest of all models and best for inspiring confidence in the model’s ability to determine high-risk credit applications.
 The Precision for Low Risk was 1.00 and the of 0.09 for high-risk, somewhat of a deterrent for this model.
 The best recall options were also in this model with 0.92 and 0.94 for low-risk and high-risk respectively.

+The original dataset seems heavily imbalanced and skewed.
+Hence, for best results a bigger dataset would provide more accurate results.